Anshul-Solanki/MLAlgos/RecurrentClassificationAnomalyDetector/README.md

 &emsp;&emsp;					d = c
 &emsp;				else :
 &emsp;&emsp;					a = d

+Above Rule of converge can be visualized as unimodel function of distance-shift with following possibilities:

 This rule of convergence is applicable even if we have multiple minimas within maximum shift
 Because as we converge we keep reducing the shift window, and there should be at-least one window which would accomodate only single minima